PUGEA/MLDA/README.md

 *   -h/--Help #get help info
 *   -s/--SingleEnd: Input data are Single-end reads alignment.
 (Default: off)
-*   -c/--Condition: <int> The value of condition
+*   -c/--Condition: <int> The number of conditions
-*   -r/--Replicate: <int > The value of replicate
+*   -r/--Replicate: <int > The number of replicates
 *   -o/--OutputPath: All output files are in this direction
-*   -g/--GeneFile: The path of genename file including all genenames for detecting DTU, the genename is the beginning of each line.(format:"ENSG00000000003\t...\n")
+*   -g/--GeneFile: The path of genename file including all genenames for detecting DTU, the genename is the beginning of each line.(Format example:"ENSG00000000003\t...\n")
-*   -b/--Bound: <float>  The cutoff of pvalue(qvalue) for DTU gene(e.g,0.05)'
+*   -b/--Bound: <float>  The cutoff of pvalues(qvalues) for DTU genes(e.g.,0.05)
-*   -i/--Input: File Path+Prefix name of alignment File(s) under all conditions,use comma separating the input files if more than one files are provided.(e.g,/home/tutut/example1,/home/tutut/example2)'
+*   -i/--Input: File Path+Prefix name of alignment File(s) under all conditions, use comma separating the input files if more than one files are provided.(e.g,/home/tutut/example1,/home/tutut/example2)'
-*   -t/--AnnotationType   <int>    supported four annotation types: refGene: 1, ensGene: 2, knownGene: 3 and Ensembl: 4'
+*   -t/--AnnotationType   <int>    supported four annotation types: refGene: 1, ensGene: 2, knownGene: 3 and Ensembl: 4
-*   -a/--AnnotationFile: The path of annotation file, the file includes the gene and isoform information. eg: refGene, knownGene, and ensGene, which all can be download UCSC website.
-If you use the Ensembl dataset, you may use the .gtf file.'(Download from ftp://ftp.ensembl.org/pub/release-71/gtf/homo_sapiens/Homo_sapiens.GRCh37.71.gtf.gz)
+*   -a/--AnnotationFile: The path of annotation file.
+The file includes the gene and isoform information. eg: refGene, knownGene, and ensGene, which can be all downloaded from UCSC website.
+If you use the Ensembl dataset, you may use the .gtf file.
+(Download from ftp://ftp.ensembl.org/pub/release-71/gtf/homo_sapiens/Homo_sapiens.GRCh37.71.gtf.gz)

 Output files: